diagrid-labs/catalyst-pizza-demo/README.md

 1. Run the following command to update the managed key/value store:

     ```bash
-    diagrid connection apply -f ./infra/kv.yml
+    diagrid component apply -f ./infra/kv.yml
     ```

-    This will upload the `kv.yml` file to Diagrid and update the configuration of the *kvstore* connection so `keyPrefix` is set to `name`.
+    This will upload the `kv.yml` file to Diagrid and update the configuration of the *kvstore* component so `keyPrefix` is set to `name`.

 ### Inspect the DaprClient configuration